ibm-cloud-docs/appid/pre-sign-in.md

 {: #preregister-cd}

-In order to ensure the integrity of the preregistered user attributes, Cloud Directory places additional requirements on its users.
-Preregistration can only occur when email validation is enabled and verified.
+In order to ensure the integrity of the preregistered user attributes, Cloud Directory places extra requirements on its users.
+Preregistration can occur only when email validation is enabled and verified.
 If you preregister a Cloud Directory user with specific attributes, then those attributes are intended for a specific person.
 If the email is not verified first, it is possible for another user to claim the email address and any attributes that are assigned to it.

 1. Set Cloud Directory to email and password mode.
 You can do this through the UI in the general settings on the **Cloud Directory** tab.
 You can also set it through the [management APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Cloud%20Directory%20Users/mgmt.createCloudDirectoryUser).

 2. Verify the users email address to confirm their identity in one of the following ways:

   * To verify a users identity through email, set **Email verification** to **On** in the **Cloud Directory** tab of the service dashboard.
-If a user is added by you and signs in to your app without first verifying their email, the sign in completes successfully, but their predefined attribute is deleted.
+If a user is added by you and signs in to your app without first verifying their email, the sign-in completes successfully, but their predefined attribute is deleted.
-  * To verify users manually you must be an administrator and use the Cloud Directory [management APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Cloud%20Directory%20Users/mgmt.createCloudDirectoryUser).
+  * To verify users manually, you must be an administrator and use the Cloud Directory [management APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Cloud%20Directory%20Users/mgmt.createCloudDirectoryUser).
 When creating or updating a user, you should explicitly set the `status` field to `CONFIRMED` within your user data payload.

-### Is there anything special that I need to do when using a custom identity provider?
+### Is there anything special that I need to do when I use a custom identity provider?
 {: #preregister-custom}

 When you add user information to your application in advance, you can use any unique identifier that is provided by the authentication flow.
 The identifier must _exactly_ match the `sub` of the signed JSON Web Token that is sent during the authorization request.
 If the identifier does not match, then the profile that you want to add is not linked successfully.

 ## Adding user information to your app